 The kitchen and living room will most likely be a shared living environment.
 Not only will you want to keep your friends happy by keeping the areas clean, but both parties should take inventory of their belongings in these spaces.
 Note the condition and value of your belongings.
 Likewise, you will want to be sure your items fit in the shared space and go well with the layout of your new home.

 6. Decorate together

 The best way for you and your friends to feel like it is an equal playing field is to decorate together.
-Have a conversation about your design aesthetic and non-negotiable before the move and be open to compromise.
-Above all, Champion Mover’s recommends to have fun with your friends and make them feel like home.
+Discuss your design aesthetic and non-negotiable before the move, and be open to compromise.
+Above all, Champion Mover’s recommends having fun with your friends and making them feel at home.